 List all ingredients on any cartons used for shelf packaging, the word ingredient must be used as the title.
 Ingredients are listed in order of what has the highest quantity.
 And for anything that makes up less than one percent of the total can be listed in any order after the others.

 For small cosmetics that don’t have space for having the information needed you can use a leaflet.
 Use a symbol of showing as such on the container, a hand pointing to a leaflet or open book is a good choice.
 Frequent Readability customers know about peel and reseal/reveal labels that increase printing area on labels.
-When using a peel and read label it’s officially advised to use a symbol to inform the customer that more information is available.
+When using a peel and read the label it’s officially advised to use a symbol to inform the customer that more information is available.

 The following table is an extract from, www.ctpa.org.uk who endeavour to keep members up-to-date with information about the industry, we thoroughly recommend visiting their site for more industry-specific information.